bitwiseworks/pyqt4-os2/doc/html/_sources/installation.rst.txt

     The PyQt4 modules will be built as static libraries.
 This is useful when building a custom interpreter with the PyQt4 modules built in to the interpreter.

+.. cmdoption:: --stubdir <DIR>

+    .. versionadded:: 4.12

+    The PEP 484 type hint stub files for the PyQt4 modules will be installed in the directory ``<DIR>``.
+By default they will be stored in the same directory as the corresponding extension modules.
+This option is ignored (and the stub files are not installed) for versions of Python earlier than v3.5.

 .. cmdoption:: --sysroot <DIR>